robalecarova/FSHMM/README.md

 Main functions
 -----------
 The functions used for feature selection are:
--featureSelectionHMM for case-control or multiple condition feature selection -featureSelectionOneConditionHMM for unique condition feature selection
+- featureSelectionHMM for case-control or multiple condition feature selection
+- featureSelectionOneConditionHMM for unique condition feature selection

-The functions used for plotting the top best ranked features -plotMultivariate for studies where all the replicates are used for model parameter estimation -plotUnivariate for studies where all the replicates are summarized for model parameter estimation
+The functions used for plotting the top best ranked features
+- plotMultivariate for studies where all the replicates are used for model parameter estimation
+- plotUnivariate for studies where all the replicates are summarized for model parameter estimation